On this page

 Effect of student funding on benefits

-Universal credit, income support, income-based jobseeker's allowance, income-related ESA and housing benefit are affected by most student funding that someone has.
+Universal credit, income-related ESA and housing benefit are affected by most student funding that someone has.
 Student loans for maintenance, grants and bursaries count as income.
 Education maintenance allowance (EMA) does not count as income.
-Tax credits are not usually affected by student funding.

 Examples